 People are the deadliest invasive species in the history of the earth.
-People have the potential to kill every living thing and, in certain instances have already done so (e.g., passenger pigeons, western black rhinoceros, great auk) or are on their way to doing so (e.g., sea turtles, elephants, tigers, polar bears).
-Given their frightful potential and world-wide presence, it would be useful to know something about people.
+People have the potential to kill every living thing and, in certain instances have already done so (e.g., passenger pigeon, western black rhinoceros, great auk) or are on their way to doing so (e.g., sea turtle, elephant, tiger, polar bear).
+Given their frightful potential and worldwide presence, it would be useful to know something about people.
 Personality psychology is the “go-to” discipline for understanding people; personality psychology is the only discipline whose primary focus is the nature of human nature.
 What does personality psychology tell us about human nature?
-The answer depends on whom you ask; or more precisely, to which theory of personality you subscribe.
+The answer depends on whom you ask, or more precisely, to which personality theory you subscribe.

 The collapse of interest in personality theory created a hole in our ability to understand human affairs.
 This is because personality theory is unavoidable: everything we do depends on our assumptions about human nature.
 Even social psychology depends on (often untenable and unspecified) assumptions about human nature.
 We need to make these assumptions explicit for two reasons: (1) ideas have consequences—they drive everything we do; and (2) knowledge proceeds more efficiently from error than from confusion—bad ideas can be corrected, but unspecified assumptions lead to futility.

-There are three major theories of personality, with sub-types within each theory.
+There are three major theories of personality, with subtypes within each.
 The first is the many versions of psychodynamic theory associated with clinical psychology.
-The second is trait theory, which concerns cataloguing dimension of individual differences.
+The second personality theory is trait theory, which concerns cataloguing dimension of individual differences.
 The third is interpersonal theory which largely concerns career coaching and development—i.e., applications to everyday life.
-In the following paragraphs, we briefly describe the history of each theory, identify its core assumptions, and evaluate the consequences of these assumptions.
+In the following paragraphs, we briefly describe the history of each personality theory, identify its core assumptions, and evaluate the consequences of these assumptions.

 Psychodynamic theory dominated personality psychology for 70 years and contains many valid insights.
 For example, early experience shapes later personality, much social behavior is unconsciously motivated, people are inherently irrational, and psychology can be used for human betterment.
 The three major assumptions of psychodynamic theory are: (1) everyone is somewhat neurotic; (2) the goal of life is to overcome one’s neurosis; and (3) the goal of personality assessment is to identify the sources of one’s neurosis.
 The problem with psychodynamic theory is the first assumption; everyone is not neurotic.
 Although most people have issues that bother them from time to time, to be neurotic is to be dysfunctional on a continuing basis and that is obviously not true for most people.
 In addition, as positive psychology points out, the absence of neurosis does not guarantee happiness or success.
 Lastly, diagnosing psychopathology is not the primary goal of personality assessment.
 Despite its compelling subject matter, psychodynamic theory pointed personality psychology in the wrong direction for 70 years.
 Positive psychology (Seligman, 2002) is a superficial, but natural, reaction to the excesses of psychodynamic theory.